-The Division of Nursing offers a Bachelor of Science Degree in Nursing.
+The Division of Nursing offers a Bachelor of Science in Nursing Degree.
 After successful completion of the pre-licensure program, students are eligible to apply to the Tennessee State Board of Nursing to take the NCLEX-RN (registered nurse licensure examination).
 The nursing program has full approval of the Tennessee State Board of Nursing and is accredited by the Commission of Collegiate Nursing Education (CCNE).
+Registered Nurses and Licensed Practical Nurses pursue a plan of study specific to their level of education to earn a Bachelor of Science in Nursing Degree.